qinyang08/StereoChem/readme.txt

 Today is very nice day, I went to work
 And I will go to the park

-Git has a mutable index called stage
+Git has the mutable idea to index called stage

 to the best of our knowladge